Green Buildings LEED Certified

 - Trudy Fitness Center:

-In 2011, Trudy became Colgate's first official green building achieving gold LEED certification from the U.S. Green Building Council.
-VIDEO, STUDENT RESEARCH
+In 2011, Trudy Fitness Center became the first official green building at Colgate University to achieve LEED gold certification from the U.S. Green Building Council.

 - Lathrop Hall: